Immortality: Politics

 Although some scientists state that radical life extension, delaying and stopping aging are achievable, there are no international or national programs focused on stopping aging or on radical life extension.
 In 2012 in Russia, and then in the United States, Israel and the Netherlands, pro-immortality political parties were launched.
 They aimed to provide political support to anti-aging and radical life extension research and technologies and at the same time transition to the next step, radical life extension, life without aging, and finally, immortality and aim to make possible access to such technologies to most currently living people.

+Some scholars critique the increasing support for immortality projects.
+Panagiotis Pentaris speculates that defeating ageing as the cause of death comes with a cost: "heightened stratification of humans in society and a wider gap between social classes".
+Others suggest that other immortality projects like transhumanist digital immortality, radical life extension and cryonics are part of the capitalist fabric of exploitation and control, which aims to extend privileged lives of the economic elite.
+In this sense, immortality could become a political-economic battleground for the twenty-first century between the haves and have-nots.

+General Secretary of the Chinese Communist Party Xi Jinping and President of Russia Vladimir Putin discussed organ transplants and "immortality" during the 2025 China Victory Day Parade.
+This conversation is caught recorded by China Central Television's public broadcast.
+During the conversation, Putin spoke about biotechnology and "human organs will continue to be transplanted, and people will became younger and younger".
+Xi responded Putin, talking about how people predicted that life expectancy can reach up to 150 years and how 70 years old still is quite young compared to the past.
+At the press conference during the evening, Putin clarified to Russian media that he and Xi did discuss about the topic of human lifespan.

 Symbols

 There are numerous symbols representing immortality.
 The ankh is an Egyptian symbol of life that holds connotations of immortality when depicted in the hands of the gods and pharaohs, who were seen as having control over the journey of life.
 The Möbius strip in the shape of a trefoil knot is another symbol of immortality.
 Most symbolic representations of infinity or the life cycle are often used to represent immortality depending on the context they are placed in.
-Other examples include the Ouroboros, the Chinese fungus of longevity, the ten kanji, the phoenix, the peacock in Christianity, and the colors amaranth (in Western culture) and peach (in Chinese culture).
+Other examples include the Ouroboros, the Chinese fungus of longevity, the ten kanji, the phoenix, the peacock in Christianity, the bill cipher, and the colors amaranth (in Western culture) and peach (in Chinese culture).